What to Do When Someone Dies: Complete UK Step-by-Step Checklist (2026)

 Council tax

 If the person lived alone, you may be entitled to a council tax exemption.
-A property left empty after a death is exempt from council tax for up to six months after probate is granted (Class F exemption).
+A property left empty since the death is exempt from council tax until six months after the grant of probate in England (twelve months in Wales), and there is no time limit at all while you are still waiting for the grant.
+This is the Class F exemption.
 If you now live alone in a shared property, you may qualify for the 25% single person discount.
 Our council tax guide explains the rules in full.

 Sorting out finances